Guide

 Work placements and internships

-A Student visa allows you to undertake a work placement, provided it is an ‘integral and assessed’ part of your course.
+A Student visa allows you to undertake a work placement provided it is an ‘integral and assessed’ part of your course.
+Taught students usually meet this requirement when a work placement is part of a module.
 In most cases, you must not spend more than 50% of your course undertaking work placement(s).
-This limit does not apply where working more than 50% of your course is an essential statutory requirement.
+This limit does not apply where working more than 50% of your course is a statutory requirement.

 Undergraduate and postgraduate taught students

-If you undertake a work placement or internship during a vacation period the usual work rules apply.
+If you undertake a work placement or internship that is not part of your studies the usual work rules apply.

 Postgraduate research students

-You can only undertake a work placement on a Student visa if it is considered to be integral to your PhD research and approved by your supervisor.
-If you wish to defer your studies in order to undertake a work placement, it will not be possible for the University to continue to sponsor your visa during that time.
+You can only undertake a work placement if it is integral to your PhD research and approved by your supervisor.
+If you defer your studies to undertake a work placement, the University cannot continue to sponsor your visa.

 Volunteering

-You can volunteer on your Student visa but the Home Office makes a distinction between volunteering and voluntary work.
-Voluntary work is considered unpaid employment and is included in your 20 hours a week allowance.
-Even if the opportunity is advertised as 'volunteering', it could still be considered voluntary work.
+You can volunteer on your Student visa.
+The Home Office makes a distinction between volunteering and voluntary work.
+Voluntary work is considered unpaid employment and is included in your 20 hours a week.
+Opportunities advertised as volunteering could still be considered voluntary work.

-Voluntary workers will usually have contractual obligations to perform the work (e.g. to attend at particular times and carry out specific tasks) with the employer being contractually required to provide the work – the contract does not have to be written.
+Voluntary workers usually have contractual obligations (e.g. scheduled attendance and specific tasks).
+The employer is contractually required to provide work – the contract does not have to be written.
 You may receive non-cash benefits for your work.

 If you are volunteering, you do not have a contract.
-You must not be a substitute for an employee and must not be doing unpaid work – i.e. receiving payment in kind (although you can be reimbursed for reasonable travel and subsistence expenses).
+You must not be a substitute for an employee and must not be doing unpaid work.
+This includes receiving payment in kind.
+You can be repaid travel and subsistence expenses.

-We advise you to check with the organisation offering the volunteering opportunity whether it would be regarded as unpaid employment.
+You should check with the organisation offering the volunteering role if it is unpaid employment.

 Paying income tax and National Insurance contributions